-The indiscriminate indoctrination-idea that Jesus was killed for all, does not matter.
-It is a later-added piece of awkward forgery, thinks Joseph Wheless.
-According to Jesus, his teachings, salvation and kingdom were for Jews only.
-(Matthew 10:1-8; 15:24; Geza Vermes 2010 37,41; Geza Vermes 2012).
-And the much later formed dogmas about the triune God came into being after the misconceptions about the end of the world had not be fulfilled when the gospels said they would - during the lifetime of disciples, that is.
+The much later formed dogmas about the triune God came into being after the misconceptions about the end of the world had not be fulfilled when the gospels said they would - during the lifetime of disciples.

-Besides, if Jesus and the Father he addressed on the cross had been versed in the Law of Moses, the sixteenth chapter of Leviticus, they should have grasped that Jehovah used two goats in a regular, yearly sacrifice to make peace with his people.
-If so, the sacrifice of Jesus for Jews was uncalled for, unneeded.
-Two goats a year were all it would take "for all time to come," as it is written.
+Besides, if Jesus and the Father he addressed on the cross had been versed in the Law of Moses, the sixteenth chapter of Leviticus, they should have grasped that Jehovah used two goats in a regular sacrifice each year to make peace with his people.
+The sacrifice of Jesus for Jews was uncalled for, unneeded, accordingly.
+Two goats a year were all it would take, as it is written in the Bible.

 Fish are caught and in time consumed.
-A fishing human should try to stay fit and not be fished and locked in somewhere, and hemmed.
-These may be understood as figurative soul issues.
+A human should try to stay fit and not be fished and hemmed by a fisher of man with nets and other means.
 Add a citation: "Just because you're paranoic does not mean the fishers of men are not after you."
-Or "Better safe than sorry" - [Compare salmon sides]
+Or "Better safe than sorry."

 A cause of fear: Doing about the same thing as the mother of Jesus did